 A UN report says Israeli settlements violate human rights and could be prosecuted as war crimes, but many Israeli settlers consider themselves patriots.
 So what hope is there for peace in the Middle East?

-In a country where settlers are now one of the biggest and strongest political movements, Dani Dayan, a Netanyahu advisor and the outgoing chairman of the Yesha (Settlers) Council, says there is no two-state solution to the conflict and that he is happy with the status quo.
+In a country where settlers are now one of the biggest and strongest political movements, Dani Dayan, a Netanyahu advisor and Chief Foreign Envoy of the Yesha (Settlers) Council, says there is no two-state solution to the conflict and that he is happy with the status quo.

 Dayan has been a major in the Israeli army, a successful IT entrepreneur, and a University lecturer.
 In 1999 he became an executive committee member of the Yesha Council, which represents the settler movement, and in 2007, its chairman until February 2013.
 He completely revitalised the movement until his resignation to campaign openly for Binyamin Netanyahu.